secretstartups/handbook/content/handbook/support/support-global-groups/groups/maple/index.md

 ### Communication in Slack

 - Preferably, start the day by letting the team know how your day looks like.
-- Be mindful of leaving a reply or an emoji when the support bot is triggered or someone asks for help.
+- Be mindful of taking time to react whenever the support bot is triggered or someone asks for help.
+  - If you're unavailable to help, consider also indicating why.
+In some cases, it might make sense to shuffle activities around in the name of **📈 Results** and **⏱️ Efficiency**.
-- Let the team know when you are at capacity or would be away of the queue.
+- Whenever you consider it relevant, let the team know if you are at capacity, or would be away from the queue for longer periods.

 ### Using the Maple Zoom Room